nemo0622/pokeemerald-expansion/README.md

 - Continue Mapping and NPC development
     - Next: Erinys Path, Froslass Cavern, and onwards towards Sofos City
         - Add Tyrantrum Exhibit tiles to a town square area in Sofos City!
+    - ADD NIKO TERASTALLIZATION QUEST TO ASFAL HILLS
+        - Quest: bring Niko the Tera Orb (obtained from a Team Chimera Admin hiding in Sofos City).
+He will examine it and see how it reacts with Tera Shards and the player's Pokémon.
+He lets the player keep the Tera Orb, and offers to change a Pokémon's Tera Type at the Acrisia University
+            - Team Chimera Admin could be hiding in an old, "abandoned" cave in the northern portion of Sofos City
     - Also rework existing areas based on Demo feedback
+        - Add more quests!
+Requests for items, Pokédex entries, Pokémon, and more extensive ones like the Sandslash unbound quest!
+        - Add DIRECTIONAL SIGNS (good 2-tile-tall ones from Yanako I think?) with town information and directions!
+            - Important in this region because it's new for people
 - Work on ideas from note on phone
     - Elite Redux inspired abilities & moves
     - New areas: